 Overview – dermatitis is a general term that describes a common skin irritation

-Atopic eczema is more common in children but you can also develop it for the first time as an adult.
-It is not clear what causes atopic eczema but it often occurs in people who have allergies.
+- Atopic eczema – more common in children but you can also develop it for the first time as an adult

-Varicose eczema happens when high pressure in the veins in the legs pushes our blood into the skin tissue.
-This causes irritation.
 Varicose eczema is usually red and very itchy with scaly patches.
 Sometimes you may have patches that are also weeping or notice reddish brown staining above your ankle.
-Varicose eczema can be itchy and you are advised not to scratch and this can exacerbate the itchiness and damage or break the skin.

-Cellulitis – There may be a spreading redness in the limb, swelling, pain, heat, pyrexia.
+Cellulitis (skin infection) – There may be a spreading redness in the limb, swelling, pain, heat, pyrexia.
 The patient may be feeling unwell.

 Contact dermatitis – It is possible that contact dermatitis can arise from reactions to treatments for venous eczema such as reactions to dressings or creams.

-If you have dry, itchy or scaly skin on your legs, make an appointment at your GP practice.
-You may be given an appointment to see the nurse rather than the doctor as nurses are often responsible for caring for patients with leg problems
+You may be given an appointment to see the nurse rather than the doctor as nurses are often responsible for assessing patients with skin problems on the leg.

 Alternatively, there might be a Leg Club or specialist leg clinic in your area.
 You don’t need to be referred by your GP to attend one of these.